 Accounting for Accruals

-3) Event No. 3 is borrowing money from a local bank.
+3) Event No. 3 is borrowing $2,400 from a local bank.
 This is an asset source transaction.
-The asset account (Cash) and liability account (Note Payable) increase by a like amount.
+Assets (Cash) and liabilities (Note Payable) increase by $2,400.

 Illustration 22: Effect of borrowing funds from a bank